 Research studies show each of these surgical procedures demonstrate safety and effectiveness for major long-term weight loss.
 The patient makes the decision to have weight loss surgery, then chooses the procedure in consultation with a qualified bariatric surgeon.

 Following surgery, patients who are compliant with the dietary guidelines usually lose a significant amount of weight at a rapid rate during the first 12-18 months.

 Patients who suffer from weight related problems usually see a significant improvement in their health as they lose weight.
 Many are able to eventually discontinue medications for diabetes, high blood pressure, and high cholesterol, and discontinue nighttime support for sleep apnea.

-The majority of health plans will cover weight loss surgery if the person meets specific criteria.
-If you are interested in weight loss surgery, it is important to check with your health plan to confirm coverage before contacting a weight loss surgery program or surgeon.
+The majority of health insurance plans will cover weight loss surgery if the person meets specific criteria.
+If you are interested in weight loss surgery, it is important to check with your health insurance plan to confirm coverage before contacting a weight loss surgery program or surgeon.

-Health plans often require documentation of previous weight loss attempts to demonstrate that you have already made a serious effort to lose weight without lasting results.
+Health insurance plans often require documentation of previous weight loss attempts to demonstrate that you have already made a serious effort to lose weight without lasting results.
 If your insurance does not cover weight loss surgery, self-pay packages are available.